nahidshahin/lock-poc/README.md

 # lock-poc
 poc on mule distributed lock

-the counter app doesn't have any lock so it's failing to write in multi thread env.
+the counter application doesn't have any lock so it's failing to write in multi-thread env.

-Where as count-v2 has the distributed lock to fix this issue.
+On the other hand, the counter application version 2 (count-v2) has a distributed lock to fix this issue.